 It is dificult to ignore the buzz around Medical Marijuana.
 In Florida, and locally in Fort Myers, we are seeing the benefts of our state decision to Legalize Marijuana for medical purposes.
 One particular population that is sure to see the benefits of these legislative changes are our seniors.
 Unfortunately Seniors and their caregivers are often confused about where to go for information, and who to trust to process and proceed in this therapy.
 Thats is why Abby Services is happy to help.
 We have chosen to continue our mission of patient education and advocacy by helping seniors and their families to navigate their medical marijuana journey.
 Apparently we arent alone in seeing the potential benefits of medical marijuana and CBD.
 The following is an exerpt from an article of a Nursing Home in Florida who is beginning a groundbreaking program.

-Across the country, medical marijuana has become accepted as a treatment alternative in several different nursing homes for residents who have chronic conditions.
+Across the country, medical marijuana has become accepted as a treatment alternative in several different nursing homes for residents who have chronic conditions, the best bulk buys are available at Cheep Weed dispensary go and get yours ans start your treatment today.
 If a current pilot program goes well, Florida could soon make cannabis available to statewide nursing homes as well.

 Earlier this year, MorseLife Health System became the only senior living provider in Florida to offer cannabinoid-based (CBD) therapies for its residents as an alternative to pharmaceuticals under a pilot program authorized by the state.

 MorseLife manages a rehabilitation, independent living, assisted living, memory care, hospice, PACE (Program for all-inclusive care for the elderly) and home health care in West Palm Beach, serving more than 3,600 seniors per day.